GroovyRoom/Pet_Haven/README.md

 ## Idea Pitch

 [<img src="https://i.imgur.com/Qm1szsd.png" width="100%">](https://www.youtube.com/watch?v=0giwWqG9lPE)
+Click the Above Image to Watch our Idea Pitch!
 * LivePreview - Make changes, See changes
   - Instantly see what your Markdown documents look like in HTML as you create them.
 * Sync Scrolling